The following are policies related to business travel for Calvin College staff and faculty.

 - A Calvin representative must be present at least two hours before time of group departure.
 In those rare instances where the leader cannot be present, arrangements must be made for someone to be there in his/her place.

-Travel expenses are consolidated via the PNC credit card.
-The PNC payment system benefits the college by reducing cash use, improving documentation, streamlining administration, and providing reports to help manage travel expenses.
-The PNC card is to be used only for college business expenses; use of your college PNC Card for personal purposes is absolutely forbidden.
-Also included in the PNC payment system are:
+Travel expenses are consolidated via the Huntington credit card.
+The Huntington commercial card service benefits the college by reducing cash use, improving documentation, streamlining administration, and providing reports to help manage travel expenses.
+The Huntington card is to be used only for college business expenses; use of your college card for personal purposes is not allowed.

-If your position requires the use of an PNC card for college-related expenses, including travel or other business-related purchasing, and you do not have a card; contact your department chair/supervisor.
+If your position requires the use of a corporate credit card for college-related expenses, including travel or other business-related purchasing, and you do not have a card; contact your department chair/supervisor.
+Huntington Corporate Card Request form can be found under Forms & Policies under Financial Services.

 Questions or comments